 The number of requests per second coming in from remote offices can be quite high, as can the number of connections being opened to the Websense machine.
-The Websense machine must be capable of handling the anticipated traffic load without adding to the latency of the system.
+The Websense machine must be able to handle the anticipated traffic load without adding to the latency of the system.